SaraToth/bookstore-inventory/README.md

 ```
 \c <database-name>
 ```
+Then make a copy of the .env-template and create your local .env file.
+You will need to add in your local role name and password, as well as your local database name.

 Then you can run the command in your terminal to seed data
 ```
 node seed.js
 ```
+## Setting up your production database

-or if you would like to set up a production-ready environment then run
+If you would like to use this app for your own inventory system, you just need to set up your own production-level database then you can run the following command to initalize all of the necessary tables for your database.
 ```
-setup.js
+node setup.js
 ```
-to create all your tables

-## Current Issues